ivanmeda993/ivanmeda993/README.md

 IT Consultant / Software Engineer
 ---------------------------------

-Frontend developer with 3+ years of expertise in JavaScript, React, Next.js, and Angular.
-Proficient in crafting comprehensive solutions aligned with user needs.
-Familiar with backend technologies like Node.js and Express, enabling me to contribute effectively to full-stack development projects.
-Well-versed in the latest industry trends, ensuring optimal performance, scalability, and security.
-Committed to delivering successful projects as both a team player and an independent contributor.
+Frontend Developer proficient in JavaScript,TypeScript, React, Next.js, Angular and Vue.
+With a background in backend technologies like Node.js and Express, I bring valuable expertise to full-stack development projects.

 * 🌍  I'm based in Belgrade
 * ✉️  You can contact me at [ivanmilicevicmeda@gmail.com](mailto:ivanmilicevicmeda@gmail.com)